 SNS JU – Frequently Asked Questions

-To support proponents for the preparation of Call 4 proposals of SNS 2025 R&I Work Programme, SNS JU has prepared the below FAQ, which includes frequent questions raised by proponents or National Contact Points (NCPs).
+To support proponents for the preparation of Call 4 and Call 5 proposals of SNS 2025 R&I Work Programme, SNS JU has prepared the below FAQ, which includes frequent questions raised by proponents or National Contact Points (NCPs).
 This list will be updated as new questions emerge.

 The SNS 2025 R&I Work Programme published on the SNS web site includes an Appendix 1, page 42, which specifies the call conditions for RIAs, under Streams B and C, and the award criteria table.

-For RIAs under Streams B and C , the award criteria table is complemented as follows:
+For RIAs under Streams B and C and for IAs under Stream D, the award criteria table is complemented as follows:

 “- Introduction in the impact section of a sub criterion assessing the proposal contribution to the IKOP objectives;”